-Beyond Annoying: How To Identify The Sounds of A Troublesome Snore
+Beyond Annoying: How To Identify The Sounds Of A Troublesome Snore

-An estimated 40 percent of adults in the U.S. snore.
-And, men: You tend to out-snore women.
+An estimated 40% of adults in the U.S. snore.
+And, men, you tend to out-snore women.
 (Yes, this may explain why you get kicked or shoved at night!)

 And despite the myth that snoring is a sign of deep sleep, there's really no upside to it.